Cleveland Clinic logo

 How can I prevent lupus flare-ups?

-You might be able to prevent and reduce lupus flare-ups by avoiding activities that trigger your symptoms, including:
+You might be able to prevent and reduce lupus flare-ups by avoiding activities that trigger symptoms, including:

 • Staying active: Joint pain can make it hard or painful to move.
 But moving and gently using your joints can be the best way to relieve symptoms like pain and stiffness.
 Walking, biking, swimming, yoga and tai chi are all great ways to move your body without putting too much stress on your joints.
-Ask your healthcare provider which types of activities are safest for you.
+Ask your provider which types of activities are safest for you.

 • Getting enough sleep and protecting your mental health: Living with lupus can be frustrating.
 Getting the right amount of sleep (seven to nine hours for adults) and reducing your stress can help prevent flare-ups for some people.
-A psychologist or other mental health professional can help you develop healthy coping mechanisms.
+A mental health professional can help you develop healthy coping mechanisms.

 Advertisement